 Our website is the world’s leading independent resource for guests visiting the world’s most exciting entertainment destination: Universal Orlando Resort.

-The OI Universal Center, home to our next-generation ENCYCLOPEDIA of Universal Orlando vacation planning information, contains over 200 pages covering Universal Studios Florida, Islands of Adventure, CityWalk, and Universal’s on-site hotels.
-In addition, we offer our readers Five extraordinary advantages over traditional guidebooks and other websites:
+The OI Universal Center is home to our FREE next-generation ENCYCLOPEDIA of Universal Orlando vacation planning information.
+It contains over 200 pages covering Universal’s theme parks, hotels, and more.
+In addition, we offer our readers six extraordinary advantages over traditional guidebooks and other websites:

 - Nearly same-day updates to our insider information as changes take place in the parks

-- Immersive multimedia, including over 10,000 full-screen photos and hours of HD video
+- Immersive multimedia, including more than 10,000 full-screen photos and hours of HD video

 - Intense, first-hand coverage of annual events with advice written based on this year’s activities

-- Live, in-park photo updates broadcast from Universal Orlando each and every week
+- In-park photo updates broadcast live from Universal Orlando each and every week

-Thousands of families have used our service to plan the perfect vacation and gain complete confidence in their knowledge of the parks.
-As we now celebrate our biggest and busiest year ever, we are very proud to take our place as the premier resource for guests visiting Universal Orlando Resort.
+Last year over ONE MILLION FAMILIES used our website to plan the perfect vacation and gain complete confidence in their knowledge of the parks.
+As we now celebrate an even bigger and busier year, we are very proud to take our place as the premier independent resource for guests visiting Universal Orlando Resort.

 Some of the best reviews submitted by our readers